-Here are some methods for re-oiling your floor
+Here are some methods for maintaining your floor

 Wet cleaning of the floor: Mop stubborn dirt away with a ph-neutral cleaner.
-Mix approximately 100ml cleaner with 10 litres of clean water and clean the floor with a micro-fibre mop.
+Mix approximately one cap-full of cleaner with one litre of clean water and clean the floor with a micro-fibre mop.
 Allow the floor to dry completely before walking on it.
 It is best to use ph-neutral products as they are compatible with the floor oils used.
 Avoid anything that has amonia in its ingredients as this strips oils from the floor.
 We stock Osmo Wash and Care which is the ideal ph-neutral cleaner for your oiled floor as it has a hard-wax element to it, which you will nourish your floor with each time you clean it.

-Maintenance of the floor: Depending on the intensity of use, treatment with our maintenance oil must be carried out regularly in order to keep the floor in optimum condition.
+Maintenance of the floor: Depending on the intensity of use, treatment with Osmo maintenance oil should be carried out in order to keep the floor in optimum condition.
 First thoroughly clean the floor with ph-neutral cleaner and allow it to dry completely.
-Apply our maintenance oil to small areas in an even layer with a cloth with the grain of the wood.
+Apply maintenance oil to small areas in an even layer with a cloth with the grain of the wood.
 For larger areas we recommend using a buffing machine (available to hire).
-Dribble the maitenance oil in the shape of a snake and polish it in with a buffing machine with a thick white pad.
-One litre of maintenance oil is sufficient for approximately 60m2 of flooring.
-Drying time approximately 6 hours.
+Dribble the maintenance oil in the shape of a snake and polish it in with a buffing machine with a thick white pad.
+One 2.5 litre can of maintenance oil is sufficient for approximately 60m2 of flooring.
+Drying time approximately 24 hours.

-For more information please goto: Overmat site: www.overmat.nl/en/.
+For more information please go to: Osmo site: www.osmo.co.nz

 Frequently Asked Questions